Judah Loew ben Bezalel: Methodology

 An example of this terminology is Loew's philosophical interpretation of the following midrash: "The world was created for three things: challah, maaser, and bikkurim."
 According to Loew, bikkurim represents yesodot (as individual fruit are given), maaser represents taarovot (as the fruit are gathered together and a fraction of them separated as a tithe), and challah represents tarkovot (as a new substance, dough, is created from the ingredients).

-Loew's approach to resolving contradictions between rabbinic literature and historical sources, emphasizing his preference for allegorization.
+To resolve contradictions between rabbinic literature and historical sources, Loew's approach emphasizes his preference for allegorization.
 He often interprets seemingly historical rabbinic narratives as conveying deeper, esoteric truths rather than literal historical events.
 For example, in the case of Titus and the yetosh, Loew argues that the Talmudic story is not a factual account but a moral lesson about divine retribution.
 While he critiques Azariah de Rossi's rejectionist tendencies, Loew himself avoids outright rejection of rabbinic texts, instead reinterpreting them to align with spiritual or metaphysical truths.
 His approach thus reflects a commitment to preserving the integrity of rabbinic literature while addressing historical challenges creatively.

-Yet, Loew did not espouse kabbalah or other Jewish mystical traditions, though he was familiar with them.
+Loew did not espouse kabbalah or other Jewish mystical traditions, though he was familiar with them.